ZGlydHl4/Writeups/content/posts/ECW.md

 >
 >  For the validation of this challenge you must submit the identifier Usine (factory) as a flag.

-Here we just have a QR code :
+Here is the QR code :

 ![QR code](/images/QRcode_medics.png)